ec-jrc/lisflood-model/3_optLISFLOOD_inflow-hydrograph/index.md

 Using the inflow hydrograph option involves **four steps**:

-1. Create a (nominal) PCRaster map with unique identifiers that point to the location(s) where you want to insert the inflow hydrograph(s)
+1) Create a (nominal) PCRaster map with unique identifiers that point to the location(s) where you want to insert the inflow hydrograph(s)
-2. Save the inflow hydrograph(s) in PCRaster time series format; inflow hydrographs need to be given in $[\frac{m^3}{s}]$
+2) Save the inflow hydrograph(s) in PCRaster time series format; inflow hydrographs need to be given in $[\frac{m^3}{s}]$

-  > IMPORTANT: PCRaster assumes that the first data series in the time series file (i.e. the second column, since the first column contains the time step number) corresponds to unique identifier 1 on the InflowPoints map; the second series to unique identifier 2, and so on.
+<u>IMPORTANT:</u> PCRaster assumes that the first data series in the time series file (i.e. the second column, since the first column contains the time step number) corresponds to unique identifier 1 on the InflowPoints map; the second series to unique identifier 2, and so on.
 So, even if your InflowPoints map only contains (as an example) identifiers 3 and 4, you still need to include the columns for identifiers 1 and 2!!
 The best thing to do in such a case is to fill any unused columns with zeroes (0).
 Also, your inflow hydrograph time series should always start at t=1, even if you set StepStart to some higher value.
 For more info on time series files please have a look at the PCRaster documentation.

-3. Make sure that the names of the map and time series are defined in the settings file
+3) Make sure that the names of the map and time series are defined in the settings file

 In the 'lfuser' element (replace the file paths/names by the ones you want to use):